zzy13950761022/uav-llm-integration/README.md

 MPE Research Project @ The University of Western Australia by Conan (Po) Dewitt

 ## Installing ROS 2 and RVIZ for Simulation
-This implementation uses Tobias Fischer et al.'s [RoboStack](https://robostack.github.io/index.html), a bundling of ROS packages using the Conda package manager.
+This simulation implementation uses Tobias Fischer et al.'s [RoboStack](https://robostack.github.io/index.html), a bundling of ROS packages using the Conda package manager.

 #### Installing Mamba
-It should be noted here that the Anaconda should *not* be used here; [Miniforge](https://github.com/conda-forge/miniforge) is the preferred installer.
+It should be noted here that the default Anaconda installer should *not* be used here; [Miniforge](https://github.com/conda-forge/miniforge) is the preferred installer.

 Once Miniforge has been installed, Conda can be installed with:
 ```sh